Publication

 I tried this own experiementation at home.
 I got some paper, and I tried squishing out paint from the tube, then pressing it and unfolding.
 It’s a load of fun.

-I love this ad.
-I think fashion ads don't have to be all photoshoped models to define beauty.I love how the image suggests a spirit, or idea about the design.
+Fashion ads don't have to be all photoshoped models to define beauty.I love how the image suggests a spirit, or idea about the design.

 I love how her images try to capture an abstract idea or feeling about a collection.